epimodels/lab_documents/expectations.md

 Similarly, the responsible conduct of research is governed by Federal law, WSU policy, and the norms and standards of the academic community.
 Scientific fraud, academic dishonesty or violation of ethical guidelines *will not* be tolerated.

+Concerns may be brought to Dr. Lofgren, or Becky Manning.
+Concerns regarding sexual harassment or discrimination should be addressed to WSU's Title IX Coordinator (https://oeo.wsu.edu/title-ix/).

 ### Collaboration

 Modern science is built on collaboration, and this is especially true for a computational lab, which is largely dependent on the research collection efforts of others.
 Lab members are encouraged to collaborate freely across WSU and between other institutions, and to view these collaborations as long-term partnerships.
 These links are also important for your future career, as collaborators are often important sources of positions, letters of recommendation, introductions, etc.

 Note that in some cases, different discipline-specific norms may come into conflict.
 For example, the relative importance of conferences vs. papers, whether a paper should be written in Word or LaTeX, or the acceptability of pre-prints.
 In resolving these issues, it is important to be respectful of other fields, recognize that these differences do not carry moral weight, and to ensure that everyone in the collaboration is getting what they require to succeed.

+Dr. Lofgren should be consulted before beginning these collaborations however, to ensure that lab resources are allocated appropriately, student and postdoc progress is protected, etc.

 ### Personal Issues

 It is possible that issues will arise in your personal life that will impact your performance in the lab - constraining your time, making certain tasks more difficult, or requiring some time to address your health and well-being.
 Members of the lab should feel free to schedule a private meeting with Dr. Lofgren to discuss these issues *as they wish* and in as *much or little detail* as they are comfortable with in order to help find an accomidation that will work for them.

 Members of the lab are also highly encouraged to avail themselves of the support programs that are available to them as members of the WSU community.
+This includes the [Division of Student Affairs](https://www.studentaffairs.wsu.edu) and [Cougar Health Services](https://cougarhealth.wsu.edu).

 ### Personal and Lab Websites